220110-Java-React-Enterprise/Curriculum-Notes/notes/java/java-threads.md

 		}
 	}
 ```
+### run() vs. start()
+Start creates a thread, run starts execution.
+Let's say we create a Thread object, obj, with a runnable parameter.
+If we call obj.run() the run() method begins executing *in the current thread*.
+It does not spawn a new thread, it simply jumps to that execution and continues until complete, much like any method invokation. start() actually spins up a new thread of execution, and calls it's run() method to begin executing instrucitons.
+This does result in a new thread running, and execution in the original thread continues, both running in parallel.

 ### Runnable and Lambda Expressions
 Because `Runnable` is a *functional* interface, we can use a lambda expression to define thread behavior inline instead of implementing the interface in a separate class.
 We pass a lambda expression as the `Runnable` type required in the `Thread` constructor.
 For example: